glossarist/osgeo-glossarist/README.md

-# osgeo-glossarist
+# OSGeo Glossarist

-Frontend for managing OSGeo glossary
+A cross-platform app for managing OSGeo Glossary.